 469. Change “forecast” to “forecasting”.

 [6]Response: We made this change accordingly.
 Reviewer comments to author: Reviewer: 1 Comments to the Author In general, the authors have done a good job responding to the reviews and addressed most of my concerns.
 However, some of the added material causes me some concern: Main concerns: 1.
 Categorizing spawning success as 0%, 50%, or 100% seems rather coarse and arbitrary.
 While this appears to be the precedent set by the cited Grant et al 2011 and Ogden et al. 2015 citations, I would like to see a little more justification of this approach, and discussion of any associated caveats, within this paper.
 [7]Response: Thank you for your suggestion.
 We agree that 50% is an arbitrary value, however, we think that it would be more subjective for field technicians to quantify the percentage of spawn if we include more than current categories.
-As long as the partially spawned females are normally distributed and the samples are representative to the total partially spawned females (1% to 99%), we believe it is a reasonable assumption for effective female spawner calculation.

-We added additional clarification in the text “Although 50% in spawning success is arbitrary and it covers a wide range of partially spawned females, this category is reasonable to be used to estimate effective female spawners, as long as the partially spawned females are normally distributed and the samples are representative to the total partially spawned females (i.e., 50% spawned fish represents half of a fully spawned fish and half an un-spawned fish, Lingard et al., 2013; Stuart LePage, per.
+As long as the partially spawned females are normally distributed and the samples are representative of the partially spawned females (1% to 99%), we believe it is a reasonable assumption for effective female spawner calculation.
+For clarification, we added additional text “Although 50% in spawning success is arbitrary and covers a wide range of partially spawned females, this category is reasonable for estimating effective female spawners, as long as the partially spawned females are normally distributed and the samples are representative of all partially spawned females (i.e., 50% spawned fish represents half of fully spawned fish and half un-spawned fish, Lingard et al., 2013; Stuart LePage, per.
 Comm.).
-For example, if 7000 females are observed fully spawned, 1000 females are 50% spawned and 2000 are died un-spawned, the effective female spawners are 7500 (7000+1000×50%), the percent spawn is 75% (75007000+1000+2000), and the pre-spawn mortality is 25% (1-75%).”
+For example, if 7000 females are observed fully spawned, 1000 females are 50% spawned and 2000 are dead un-spawned, the effective female spawners are 7500 (7000+1000×50%), the spawn percentage is 75% (75007000+1000+2000), and the pre-spawn mortality is 25% (=1-75%).”

 The new material on forecast performance metrics (lines 201-208) seem to have some problems as follows: 2.
 No citation for "mean absolute relative error (MARE)" is provided and this is not a metric I have encountered before (though I assume it is a straightforward combination of elements of MAE and MRE, but this is not reflected in the equation given) or turned up a reference for in a quick google search.
 There does not seem to be anything "relative" in the equation for MARE given on line 207 which is identical to the formula for MAE on line 205.
 The plots for MAE and MARE in Figure S3 look highly similar but not identical, so hopefully the correct equation (which is not stated) for MARE was actually used, but this is not clear from the manuscript.
-[8]Response: We double checked the equations and made corrections.
-Since MARE is not commonly used, we changed back to MRE and MPE, and added the absolute calculation when doing the ranking.
-Hopefully it is better comparing to the previous version.
-This is also more consistent with other studies in the past.
+[8]Response: Thank you for your careful review.
+Since MARE is not commonly used, we changed back to MRE(mean raw error) that was used in previous studies (Haeseker et al., 2008; Grant et al., 2010), but added the absolute calculation when doing the ranking.
+Doing so also helps facilitate comparisons with previous studies on the same salmon stocks.